themisir/themisir.com/content/posts/c-sharp-codegen.md

 </ItemGroup>
 ```

-The next step is to create a class for our generator code.
-The class should implement `ISourceGenerator` interface and be annotated with the `[Generator]` attribute:
+the nyext step is to cweate a cwass f-fow ouw genewatow c-code.
+OwO the cwass s-shouwd impwement `ISourceGenerator` intewface and be annotated with t-the `[Generator]` attwibute:

 ```csharp
 [Generator]